-- 11. The Professional Conduct Committee shall provide, in writing, the complainant and the subject(s) of the complaint with its decision made under section 10 and an explanation of any decision made under subsection 10.1 or 10.2, within thirty (30) days of the decision being made. - 12.
-If the Professional Conduct Committee decides, pursuant to section 10, to take no further action or to provide guidance and advice or admonish, it shall also advise the complainant in writing of the right of review by the Reviewer of Complaints, as provided in Regulation 7-2.
+12. The Professional Conduct Committee or the Director of Standards Enforcement, or anyone acting on his or her behalf, shall provide, in writing, the complainant and the subject(s) of the complaint with its decision made under section 10 or section 11 and an explanation of any decision made under subsection 10.1 or 10.2, or subsection 11.1 or 11.2, within thirty (30) days of the decision being made and shall also advise the complainant in writing of the right of review by the Reviewer of Complaints, as provided in Regulation 7-2.